keerlu/cursor-pagination-tutorial/README.md

     },
   })
 ```
 You'll also need a GraphQL `Query` type.
-For this example, you'll create a `'feed' ` query that displays a list of posts.
-This query takes in three arguments, `skip`, `take` and `cursor`, which correspond to the Prisma pagination options discussed in the [What is cursor-based pagination?](#what-is-cursor-based-pagination) section above.
+For this example, you'll create two queries to demonstrate offset and cursor-based pagination.
+The `offsetPagination` query takes in two parameters, `skip` and `take`, while the `cursorPagination` query also takes in a `cursor` parameter.
+These correspond to the Prisma pagination options discussed in the [What is cursor-based pagination?](#what-is-cursor-based-pagination) section above.

 ```ts
   const Query = objectType({